 This direct sensory-motor interaction with the things and people in the environment is not only the ideal way to best nourish the child’s will forces, but it lays an essential foundation for later reading and math: the symbols of letters and numbers will have a depth of meaning for the child who has been given the chance to experience the concrete realities of what these symbols represent.
 As Dr. David Elkind wisely points out, “The language of things must precede the language of words, or else the words do not mean anything.”
 In other words, the rich and extensive play experiences in the kindergarten serve as an important foundation for later academics.

-Snack/lunch: before eating a reverent mood is set with a meal blessing.
-These are times of social learning experiences for the children.
-They are learning to sit properly in their chairs with their feet on the floor, to use good table manners and to have appropriate conversations with their classmates that are seated around them.
-Our communal snack is prepared with wholesome ingredients There will be five different snacks.
-Each one will be associated with one of the days of the week and will always be served on that same day.
+Snack/Lunch – Before eating, a reverent mood is set with a meal blessing.
+Mealtimes embody an atmosphere of love and gratitude.
+Aside from the eating that occurs during this time, mealtimes are a social learning experience for the children.
+They are learning to sit properly in their chairs with their feet on the floor, to use good table manners, and to have appropriate conversations with their classmates that are seated around them.

 Story Time – Through daily storytelling, the children’s listening skills, memory skills, and vocabulary are strengthened and they develop a deep connection to the human voice.
 Through the telling of fairy tales, nature stories, and seasonal tales, the children begin to find their relationship to the world.
 Fairy tales bring to life human qualities such as courage, kindness, honesty, etc., while nature stories enhance the children’s experience of the seasons and festivals of the year.
 The children develop the capacity to allow a story to penetrate and permeate them deeply (which happens when the teacher tells the same story for a two week period of time).
 They are beginning to learn to be clear thinkers, to think with depth and clarity, and to imagine and see different sides to the same story.